micmejia/bible-dump/NKJV/Job/Job 18.md

 His roots are dried out below, And his branch withers above.

 ###### 17
-The memory of him perishes from the earth, And he has no name [^c]among the renowned.
+The memory of him perishes from the earth, And he has no name among the renowned.

 ###### 18
-[^d]He is driven from light into darkness, And chased out of the world.
+He is driven from light into darkness, And chased out of the world.

 ###### 19
 He has neither son nor posterity among his people, Nor any remaining in his dwellings.

 ###### 20
-Those [^e]in the west are astonished at his day, As those [^f]in the east are frightened.
+Those in the west are astonished at his day, As those in the east are frightened.

 ###### 21
 Surely such _are_ the dwellings of the wicked, And this _is_ the place _of him who_ does not know God."